abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-This sequence has five items of teh previous one (random numbers and zeros), then a zero, then another five, and so on.
+This sequence has five items of the previous one (random numbers and zeros), then a zero, then another five, and so on.
 And the type of seqeuence in `yieldAll` must agree with the type passed to `yield`: one is `Sequence<Int>`, the other is
 `Int`.

 We propose to mark a type parameter of such a function as `inferFrom`, so that when `S` parameters are put into agreement,
 the one in the builder application could be inferred from those marked `inferFrom`.
-Yes, teh inferred type is the `S`:
+Yes, the inferred type is the `S`:

 NOTE: the name of the modifier (as well as its applicability rules) is up to discussion.